Major League Baseball on CBS

 Major League Baseball on CBS is the branding used for broadcasts of Major League Baseball (MLB) games produced by CBS Sports, the sports division of the CBS television network in the United States.

 History

-The network has aired Major League Baseball telecasts in several variations dating back to the 1950s.
+CBS has aired Major League Baseball telecasts in several variations dating back to the 1950s.

 1947–1951

 CBS broadcast Games 3–4 of the 1947 World Series (the first World Series to ever be televised) with Bob Edge on the call.
 However, the 1947 World Series was only seen in four markets via coaxial inter-connected stations: New York City; Philadelphia; Schenectady, New York; Washington, D.C.; and, environs surrounding these cities.
 Outside of New York, coverage was pooled, which continued through 1950.
 By that point, World Series games could be seen in most of the country, but not all.

 On July 12, 1949, CBS broadcast the All-Star Game from Ebbets Field in Brooklyn, New York.
 Red Barber, who was the primary broadcaster for the Brooklyn Dodgers at the time, provided play-by-play.
 Barber had already, by 1946, added to his Brooklyn duties a job as sports director of the CBS Radio Network, succeeding Ted Husing and continuing through 1955.
 There, his greatest contribution was to conceive and host the CBS Football Roundup, which switched listeners back and forth between broadcasts of different regional college games each week.

 On August 11, 1951, CBS' flagship television station WCBS-TV in New York City broadcast the first baseball game ever televised in color between the Brooklyn Dodgers and Boston Braves from Ebbets Field, in which the Braves beat the Dodgers 8–1.
 As were all color programs at the time, it was transmitted via a field-sequential color system developed by CBS.
 Signals transmitted this way could not be seen on existing black-and-white sets.
 Four years prior on July 21, WCBS used a prototype version of the Zoomar Lens (the first commercially successful zoom lens) to cover a Brooklyn Dodgers/Cincinnati Reds game.

 Later that year, CBS televised Game 1 of the National League tie-breaker series between the Dodgers and the New York Giants.
 Red Barber and Connie Desmond called that particular game and John Derr served as a field reporter.
 The remaining two games (including the legendary "Shot Heard 'Round the World" that ended Game 3 to send the Giants to the World Series) were broadcast by NBC with Ernie Harwell and Russ Hodges on the call.